I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2022-11-11-HTB-Find-The-Easy_Pass.md

 >
 >jnz is commonly used to explicitly test for something not being equal to zero whereas jne is commonly found after a cmp instruction.

-Meaning this is the placement in the code where the check to see if the user entered the correct password exists.
+Meaning this should be the placement in the code where the check to see if the user entered the correct password is located.

 Right Clicking the line of code, selecting breakpoint, and then clicking toggle will cause the binary, when run inside of olly, to run all the way up to that line of code and then stop.
 Alternatively selecting the line of code and pressing F2 also works.
 The line should receive a red highlight to indicate that the breakpoint has been created.